Grammar schools and Secondary Transfer Testing - 2022 Entry

-A Selection Review is an opportunity for you to explain (in writing) to a panel of headteachers, why you feel your child would be best placed in a grammar school.
-They will be able to decide whether your child would be suitable for a grammar school even though their STTS was less than 121.
+The Selection Review panel will decide if your child would be suitable for a grammar school even though their STTS was less than 121.

-Selection Reviews will be held from late November 2016 to January 2017.
-Each Selection Review Panel will consist of three headteachers – two grammar school headteachers and one primary school headteacher.
-The headteachers will be chosen from a group of headteachers who have prepared for, and understand, the nature of the decisions they are taking.
+On each Selection Review Panel there are two grammar school headteachers and one primary school headteacher.
+All the headteachers who sit on the panels will receive training.
+They understand the nature of the decisions they are taking.
 They will not consider cases of children known to them or from schools in which they have an interest.

 Some things for you to think about